CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/CallTreeRendering.md

 Double clicking or with the conext menu of an item will open the [Function Detail View](CodeMemberDetailsView.md) of that item.

 {% include alertNoTitle.html  type="info" content="You can improve the rendering performance in the <a href=\"#settings-window\">Settings Window</a>." %}
-{% include alertNoTitle.html  type="warning" content="This render now does have quite an impact on profiling performance, this will be improved in future releases, like <a href=\"GroupedCallStackRendering\">Grouped Call Stack Rendering</a> does not have such an impact." %}
+{% include alertNoTitle.html  type="warning" content="Rendering does have an impact on profiling performance, this will be improved in future releases." %}

 {% include Rendering/RealtimeRenderingCodeMemberToolbar.md %}